mosheDO/HSCTF-Writeups/pwn/alarm-450/README.md

 End of assembler dump.
 ```

 Well, looks like our code locations are being randomized.
-We can confirm that PIE and ASLR are both being used in th ebinary, meaning that we need a leak of the PIE base to calculate the address of what() and jump to it.
+We can confirm that PIE and ASLR are both being used in the binary, meaning that we need a leak of the PIE base to calculate the address of what() and jump to it.
 Recall that there were strstr() calls in the binary above -- let's try different format strings to see what we can leak!
 We know "%p" and "%lx" are out of the question...

 ![images/term9.png](images/term9.png)